AbdullahSaif-code/dev_toolbox/README.md

 1. Create a new file in `app/installers/` (e.g., `newtool.py`).
 2. Implement an `install_newtool()` function following the pattern of existing installers.
-3. Add the tool to the `tools` list in `app/routes.py`.
+3. Add the tool to the appropriate category in `app/routes.py` so it appears in the UI.
-4. Update `app/utils/installer.py` to include the new module.
+4. No registry change is required: `app/utils/installer.py` dynamically imports `app.installers.<name>` and calls `install_<name>()` or `uninstall_<name>()`.

 ## Security Notes

-- The application does not store or handle passwords; it relies on system sudo prompts.
+- Elevated operations use `pkexec` which triggers a native OS dialog.
+The app never stores your admin password.
+- Optional Gemini API key is persisted locally to `~/.config/dev_toolbox/config.env`.
-- All subprocess calls are made with care to avoid shell injection.
+- All subprocess calls avoid shell, passing argument arrays to `subprocess.run`.
-- Run in a secure environment and review scripts before use.
+- Review installers before running in sensitive environments.

+## Gemini (optional)

+- The app can summarize logs using Gemini models.
+- Set your API key via the UI modal.
+It will be saved to `~/.config/dev_toolbox/config.env` and auto-loaded on startup.
+- If using older `google-generativeai` versions that lack `GenerativeModel`, the feature is gracefully disabled.

 ## Docker Support (Optional)